-(ADR/ADN:) Special provision (SP) 188 (g) and (h) The amendment does not apply to the English text.
+SP 188 (g) and (h) The amendment does not apply to the English text.

 SP 225 After (a), insert the following new note:

 “NOTE: This entry applies to portable fire extinguishers, even if some components that are necessary for their proper functioning (e.g. hoses and nozzles) are temporarily detached, as long as the safety of the pressurized extinguishing agent containers is not compromised and the fire extinguishers continue to be identified as a portable fire extinguisher.”